roboticsexpert/laravel-decimal/readme.md

 # Laravel Decimal

-this package use php-decimal for handle decimal. you can see documentation with this link:
+this package uses php-decimal for handle decimal. you can see documentation with this link:

 https://php-decimal.io